-Everywhere hedges are full of flowering rowan, white clusters, to fend off witches, so they say; glimpses of rosy tipped crab apple buds, frothy flowers of the elder, and the last of the blackthorn flowers, which like a bit of chilly weather and, from a distance, themselves resemble falls of snow.
+Everywhere, cow parsley making its presence known, intent on being front row in the group photograph.
+Hedges are full of flowering rowan, white clusters, to fend off witches, so they say.
+Glimpses of rosy tipped crab apple buds, frothy flowers of the elder, and the last of the blackthorn flowers, which enjoy a bit of chilly weather and, from a distance, themselves resemble falls of snow.

 And always the cherry trees, branches full of pink meringue blossom, set against blue sky or red brick work as I walk through a Devizes churchyard.
 Petals gather underfoot, to disappear in an eye blink – a confetti spray, in a gust of wind, to gather again in some corner, kerb or gully.